MariaYsern/hello_world_tinyanesthesia/README.md

 Instructions for each step are provided within the respective directories, along with necessary scripts and deployment files.

-Feel free to open a Issue thread or start a discussion on this GitHub Repository.
+For any inquiries or discussions, please feel free to contact me (CS249), open an issue, or start a discussion right here on this GitHub Repository.
+We welcome your contributions and look forward to collaborating.
 See you !